Skip to content

 Generate an architecture diagram for the infrastructure in

-infra/bicep/my-project/ using the azure-diagrams skill.
+infra/bicep/my-project/ using the drawio skill.

 Provides reusable Bicep patterns: hub-spoke networking, private endpoints, diagnostic settings, conditional deployments, and AVM module composition.